• Saison 2025-2026

 Work with artists with similar values on life

-Make shows accessible to all and reach out to audiences
+Make shows accessible to all audiences

-Contribute to the creation of a new model
+Contribute to the evolution of our field

 Come up with alternative production methods: green set design and circular economy